 Notably cities for cleantech in the US tend to line up with their home states.
 As previously stated, some of California’s best-known metropoles are also the best for cleantech.
 Portland, Washington, D.C., Los Angeles, and Boston are also great municipalities when it comes to cleantech adoption.

 It’s clear to see that cleantech innovation has taken hold all over the US.
 As it currently stands, California is the clear stand out state when it comes to pressing for adoption, government support and private sector progress.
 The companies operating in this region benefit from the general culture of cleantech enthusiasm.

-In that regard, under a Trump presidency, the cleantech industry may have an uphill battle to crawl, particularly with his Proposed budget that includes axing former president Obama’s Clean Power Plan.
-Despite this, it has been opined that the clenatech sector is here to stay, ‘with or without Donald Trump.’
+In that regard, under a Trump presidency, the cleantech industry may have an uphill battle to crawl, particularly with his Proposed budget that includes axing former president Obama’s Clean Power Plan, and his decision to remove the US from the Paris Agreement on climate change.
+Still, it has been opined that the clenatech sector is here to stay, ‘with or without Donald Trump.’

 As such, for investors interested in the top US regions for cleantechnology, California might be the first and last region you look at for investment opportunities.

 This is an update to an article originally published in 2016.

 Don’t forget to follow us on Twitter @INN_Technology!

 Securities Disclosure: I, Jocelyn Aspa, hold no direct investment interest in any company mentioned in this article.